TuyaInc/tuyasmart_home_android_sdk_doc/en/resource/Device.md

 **Declaration**

-Used to reset the device and restore the factory settings
+Used to reset the device and restore the factory settings, After the device is restored to the factory settings, it will re-enter the network to be distributed state (smart config mode), and the relevant data of the device will be cleared.[]()

 ```java
 void resetFactory(IResultCallback callback)；